FunnyEivske/husks-jackpot-bar/README.md

 Drink responsibly.
 Or don't.
 The house takes its cut either way.

+🛠️ The Rigging (Tech Stack)

+HTML5: The table felt.

+CSS3: The neon lights.

+JavaScript: The sleight of hand.

 🎭 For the High Rollers (Cosplay)

+Since I know you lot like to dress up:

 Photoshoots: The mocktails look just like the real deal.
 Perfect for when you need to look cool in a photo but still need to drive the getaway car.